simplilearn-devops/devops-lesson-1/lab-1.1/README.md

 Enter Name `student-image`
 Leave Family and Description blank.
 Change Source to _Cloud Storage file_
 Hit _Browse_ and you will see your bucket.
-SHit the arrow to the right of the bucket and you will see the two files.
+Hit the arrow to the right of the bucket and you will see the two files.
 Select the latest one ending `20170108.tar.gz`.
 Hit _Select_.